Simpler Optimal Sorting from a Directed Acyclic Graph: Algorithm

 The input is a directed acyclic graph $G$ with vertex set $X = (x_1, \ldots, x_n)$.
 This graph induces a partial order $P_G$ where $x_i \prec x_j$ if and only if there exists a directed path from $x_i$ to $x_j$ in $G$.
 The input also contains an oracle $O_L$ that specifies a linear order $L$ over $X$.
 For any distinct $x_i, x_j$, an (oracle) query answers whether $x_i <_L x_j$.
 The goal is to output $X$ in its sorted order $L$.

 We describe our algorithm.
-For completeness, we compare our algorithm to the one from~\cite{haeupler2024fast} in Appendix~\ref{app:competitors}.
 Our key observation is that the problem becomes significantly easier when we first extract a maximum-length directed path $\pi$ from $G$.
 We iteratively remove an \emph{arbitrary} source $x_i$ from $H = G - \pi$ and insert it into $\pi$.
 Once $H$ is empty, we return $\pi$.

 In our analysis, our logarithms are base $2$ and $d^*(x_i)$ denotes the sum of the out-degree and the in-degree of a vertex $x_i$ in $G$.